 I jerked my head to the left to look at my shoulder... and found a dime-sized glop of bird poop.

 How could something that small hurt so much?
 Slowly, as the stink filled my nose, Physics 101 returned to my brain and I remembered that even small mass could pack a lot of force if it were moving fast enough.
 So I guess Stinky McSeagull relieved himself pretty high up above me.

 But what to do now?
-A quick trip down into the Magic Kingdom tunnels and to the wardrobe department for a fresh shirt.
+A quick trip down into the Magic Kingdom tunnels and to the wardrobe department for a fresh shirt - that's what.
 I guess I was lucky that the only time I've ever been nailed by a bird, I was working at Walt Disney World, where a costume department was standing ready to provide me a new shirt immediately and wash the gunk off the old one.
-(Though I was told afterward by a park old-timer that it wasn't unheard of for wardrobe to clean a guest's shirt in the same situation if a supervisor took pity, though most folks in that situation just bought a new T-shirt and dumped the fouled shirt.)

 This article has been archived and is no longer accepting comments.